The Shoot at Fountains Abbey and Studley Royal

 What do the shooting rights mean?

-The Friday closures in winter are planned Shoot days, however the Shoot can and does, shoot anywhere on any day within the confines of their shooting rights during shooting season (October – January).
-This means shooting can take place on any parcel of land within their portfolio.
 We are given limited notice of these ‘extra’ days.
 We give notice to visitors on the Fountains Abbey homepage and onsite that the Shoot will be taking place.

 What are the Shoot’s responsibilities when at Fountains Abbey and Studley Royal?

 As an independent company with freehold rights the Shoot is clearly responsible for all aspects of their work including the management of others who use the countryside.
+All shoots in the U.K. should adhere to the Code of Good Shooting Practice.

 Does the National Trust make any financial gain from the Shoot?